EthanJamesLew/saw-script/doc/manual/manual.md

 * `llvm_execute_func : [SetupValue] -> LLVMSetup ()`

+* TODO RGS: Say something about JVM and MIR here

 ## Return Values

 To specify the value that should be returned by the function being